 - Foreign transaction fee: $0

-- Mini Verdict: Best for applicants looking for an option with a lower cashback rate and no annual fee.
+- Mini Verdict: Best for applicants looking for an option with no annual fee.

 Other Helpful Decision-Making Q&As